joarreola/ETAMessages/README.md

     - Make eta and distance class properties.
 Don't pass etaAdapter to getEtaDistance().
 Make mapUpdate calls directly.
     - Move ETA Progress Bar and label into getEtaDistance().
+    - Convert EtaAdapter to a Container View.
+Move etaProgress and progressLabel objects to EtaAdapter.
+Create struct ETAIndicator to hold etaProgress and progressLabel for use in getEtaDistance().
+Update getEtaDistance() signature to remove etaProgress and progressLabel.
+Add prototype sound-playing code.

   - GPSsLocation.swift